About Microcurrent Therapy

 The Science Behind Microcurrent Therapy

-Microcurrent, often called MENS, is extremely small pulsating currents of electricity.
+Microcurrent therapy, often called MENS, is from the TENS family of electrical stim devices for temporary pain relief.
 Microcurrent units produce electrical current just above the levels of the electrical exchanges that occur at a cellular level in the human body.
 This is why microcurrent is readily accepted by the body’s cells when applied to the body using conductive electrodes.

-The theory behind microcurrent therapy is that by introducing a surface application of microamperes to the body it can restore lost positive and negative electrons.
+The theory behind microcurrent therapy is that introducing a surface application of microamperes to the body can restore lost positive and negative electrons.
 These electrons are the very essence of every living cell.
-The body is able to utilize this outside source of minute electrical currents to accelerate its own healing mechanisms.
+The body can utilize this outside source of minute electrical currents to accelerate its healing mechanisms.

-When cells are damaged they become electrically imbalanced.
-Because microamperes are close to the electrical level of the body’s cells, the application of microcurrent is able to help re-balance a cell’s electricity.
+When cells are damaged, they become electrically imbalanced.
+Because microamperes are close to the electrical level of the body’s cells, applying microcurrent can help re-balance a cell’s electricity.
 This returns damaged cells to a normal state and initiates cellular activity.
-Electrical current naturally takes the path of least resistance through the body, which means at the site of an injury the body’s electrical current will go around the defect rather than through it.
+Electrical current naturally takes the path of least resistance through the body, which means at the site of an injury, the body’s electrical current will go around the defect rather than through it.

-It is an ongoing process to heal damaged cells, and microcurrent – like the body’s own electrical current – likes to go around the injury, taking the path of least resistance.
-However by applying microcurrent to the site of an injury, the microamperes current is able to pick up where the body fails.
-Through regular microcurrent treatments, the current is able to gradually close the gap and help heal the damaged area.
-This helps stimulate healing and will accelerate the body’s healing process, as well as increasing the level of Adenosine Triphosphate (ATP).
-It is important to note that each microcurrent unit has varying specifications and it is necessary to match your device selection with your animal’s specific needs in order to improve the treatment outcomes.
-Devices with the advanced biofeedback units, such as the BEST devices, interact with the body providing a dynamic treatment that typically results in shorter recovery time.
+It is an ongoing process to heal damaged cells and microcurrent – like the body’s own electrical current – likes to go around the injury, taking the path of least resistance.
+However, by applying microcurrent to the site of an injury, the microamperes current can pick up where the body fails.
+Through regular microcurrent treatments, the current can gradually close the gap and help heal the damaged area.
+This helps stimulate healing, accelerates the body’s healing process, and increases the adenosine triphosphate (ATP) level.
+It is important to note that each microcurrent unit has varying specifications.
+Matching your device selection with your animal’s specific needs is necessary to improve the treatment outcomes.
+Devices with advanced biofeedback units, such as the BEST devices, interact with the body, providing a dynamic treatment that typically results in a shorter recovery time.

 Microcurrent Benefits

-Microcurrent therapy has many known benefits and is an excellent foundation for other types of therapies.
+Microcurrent therapy has many known benefits and is an excellent foundation for other therapies.
 Some benefits include:

 • Improved circulation and dilated blood vessels